 Place the butter and flour into a medium bowl.
 Rub the butter in with fingertips until mixture resembles coarse meal.
 Add the icing sugar, vanilla sugar and the egg and mix using the paddle attachment of your standing mixer.

 Cover with cling film and chill for at least 30 minutes.

 Roll out dough on lightly floured surface to 3mm (1/8 inch)-thickness.
 Cut shortbreads with a cookie cutter.

-Cut a hole into the centre of 1/2 of the shortbreads using using a nozzle.
+Cut a hole into the center of 1/2 of the shortbreads using a nozzle.
 The shortbreads with a hole will go on top of the ones without.